emanwebdev/f3-validate/README.md

-# Fat Free Framework Validator
+# F3 :: Fat Free Framework Forms Validator

 A Validation plugin for Fat Free Framework (Forked by GUMP).
 GUMP is a standalone PHP data validation and filtering class.

 ## Installation

-Copy the `lib\validate.php` file to the lib folder or any root of an auto included folder.
+Copy to the lib folder `lib\validate.php` or to the root of any auto included folder.

 ## Getting Started